neelin1/dndGurpsConverterScript/README.md

 # Instructions
 1. Clone github repo
-2. Go to 5e.tools.
+2. Go to your source of statblocks for 5e.
 Find the monster you want to clone.
 Click Open Pop-Up in the top right corner of the statblock.
 Click the *{}* button and click copy code.
 3. Paste code into *input.json*
 4. Run *converter.py*
 5. Types yes or no if you want the character to have combat reflexes or not